Winston Hall and Tuner Photography.

 Last night I got an e-mail link to the June 2011 Newsletter from Tuner Photography.
 The first thing I noticed was the image of an old car in front of the Cow Canyon Trading Post in Bluff, Utah.
 I remembered taking a snapshot of this vehicle as we were driving by back in February 2008 as part of an Elderhostel (now Road Scholar) Photography Workshop I was attending with my father and brother.
 Ever since I have wanted to go back to spend some more time in Bluff.
 Since then based on Winston’s image it looks like the Cow Canyon Trading Post has added a Gallery.
 If you do a search on the Internet you see a number of images of the Cow Canyon Trading Post and this old car parked out front.
 Back to Winston’s Newsletter — How to be creative where many have (and/or are) taking images from the same location.
 I remember a session at Delicate Arch where it seemed that the tripod positions were so used that they were marked in the rocks.

-I’ve taken a few Nikonian Academy Workshops with Winston, and recommend him as a teacher.
+I’ve attended several workshops with Winston, and recommend him as a teacher.
 As a new digital photographer, I learned a lot during his workshops, both out in the field and back in the classroom “after the click” processing the images.
 It is because of a comment he made during one of his workshops that I try to share at least one image a day (preferably one taken on that day).
-I started doing this on Facebook, but after dropping Facebook it morphed into my “Images of the Day” Photo-blog.
+I started doing this on Facebook, but after dropping Facebook it morphed into my “Images of the Day” photo-blog.
 I do recommend that you also to sign up for Winston’s monthly Tuner Photography Newsletter.
 Some day I hope that I can attend his Balloon Festival Workshop in Albuquerque.

 Below are two versions of the image I took of the old car in 2008.
 I admit it is a snapshot or “grab” as I was in the back seat of a van and we were moving when I took the picture.
 One in color, the other converted to B&W with Nik Silver Efex Pro.
 Is this just a historical picture from somewhere I have been, or something artistic.
 I am still digesting Thom Hogan’s 20-June-2011 essay “How Thick is Your Skin”